shaniber/pathfinder_characters/Carobadanten.md

 				Range: Touch
 				Components: V, S
 				SR: yes
 				Effect: You draw forth the ebbing life force of a creature and use it to fuel your own power.
 Upon casting this spell, you touch a living creature that has –1 or fewer hit points.
 If the subject fails its saving throw, it dies, and you gain 1d8 temporary hit points and a +2 enhancement bonus to Strength.
 				Additionally, your effective caster level goes up by +1, improving spell e ects dependent on caster level.
-This increase in e ective caster level does not grant you access to more spells.
-These e ects last for 10 minutes per HD of the subject creature.
+This increase in effective caster level does not grant you access to more spells.
+These effects last for 10 minutes per HD of the subject creature.
-				Target :iving creature touched
+				Target: Living creature touched

 			gentle repose (Repose)
 				Saves: Will negates (object)